Will A 4000 Watt Generator Run A Well Pump?

 To know if your generator is big enough for your well pump, you need to consider the well pump’s starting wattage and running wattage.

-Besides, it would help if you also kept in mind that the starting wattage is usually much higher than the running wattage.
-So, choose a generator that can provide at least 4000 watts of power.
+It would help if you also kept in mind that the starting wattage is usually much higher than the running wattage.

 Final Thoughts